RoboTeamTwente/roboteam_behaviour-tree-editor/README.md

 # How-to draw trees
 Click a node at the left to spawn it, it can be moved by simply dragging.

-To draw lines between nodes, hold "d" and press both nodes.
+To draw lines between nodes, hold "d" and drag a line between nodes.

 To remove nodes, hold "r" while pressing it.